 Ahead of the talks, all the G7 economies signed on to a 30×30 pledge, committing to protect or conserve at least 30% of the world’s landmass and 30% of the world’s oceans by 2030.
 Individual countries have gone further.
-Joe Biden’s administration has announced plans to slash emission by 50% by 2030.
+Joe Biden’s administration has announced plans to slash emissions by 50% by 2030.
 The UK is hoping to make a 78% cut by 2035.

 Of course, almost all of the G7 leaders took a plane to get there.

 For now, that’s a problem.
-Commercial-airliners are power hungry.
+Commercial airliners are power-hungry.
 A Boeing 747 burns through one gallon of fuel every second.
 It adds up.

 In 2018, the global aviation industry accounted for around 2.5% of total CO2 emissions.
 That’s more than Germany.
-Finding a cleaner way to travel, and less hypocritical way to deliver leaders to global summits is becoming a priority.
+Finding a cleaner way to travel, and a less hypocritical way to deliver leaders to global summits is becoming a priority.